andydixon/neoCMS/README.md

 ## Known Bugs & Issues

-* File Uploads (non-image): Currently, file uploads are not fully implemented.
-We're working on it!
 * Testing: The system is functional, but it hasn’t been fully tested in all scenarios.
+Uploading and embedding youtube videos works perfectly!

 ## License